-Refresher training is no longer available for credit.
-All personnel who is new to the university or has out-of-date Generic Biosafety Training will need to complete the current version of Generic Biosafety Training to be compliant (instructions on how to access biosafety training is below).
+Any personnel who is new to the university or has out-of-date GBS will need to complete the current version of GBS to be compliant (instructions on how to access biosafety training in UMLearn is below).

 Follow the instructions to access biosafety training

-2. In the top right-hand corner, click on “Support” > “Self Registration”
+2. Once logged in: along the top menu, click on “Self Registration”

 4. A course description will appear.
 Click “Register”